 March 5, 2021 (LifeSiteNews) – I attended my first CPAC this year.
 I’m grateful to have gone and to have met the people I did.
-I hope the many interviews I conducted, despite making some verbal gaffes, were enlightening to those who viewed them.
+I hope the many interviews I conducted were enlightening to those who viewed them.
 Click here to watch them all on LifeSite’s Rumble account.

 Despite that, what struck me the most after seeing up close and personal the so-called leaders of the ‘conservative’ movement is just how much coalition politics is a dirty, sad business and that Jesus Christ is sorely missing from most of it.